Does Alcohol Affect Fertility? Comprehensive Drinking & Pregnancy Guide

 When should I stop drinking before trying to conceive?

-There is no universally agreed timeline, but many fertility specialists recommend that women stop drinking at least one month before actively trying to conceive to minimise hormonal disruption and eliminate the risk of early fetal alcohol exposure.
-Men should aim to reduce or stop alcohol consumption at least three months before trying to conceive, as the sperm production cycle (spermatogenesis) takes approximately 72–90 days.
-Consult a healthcare provider for personalised guidance.
+There's no universally agreed timeline, but many fertility specialists recommend that women stop drinking at least one month before actively trying to conceive to minimise hormonal disruption and eliminate the risk of early foetal alcohol exposure.
+Men should aim to reduce or stop alcohol consumption at least three months before trying to conceive, as spermatogenesis takes about 74 days, with full sperm maturation including epididymal transit taking approximately 90 days.
+Consult your healthcare provider for personalised guidance.

 How does alcohol affect implantation?